osisoft/OCS-Docs/Content_Portal/terms_staging/what-is-sds.md

 For each namespace, OCS creates an instance of the SDS with its own dedicated services and data storage.
 Services and storage must be scoped to a particular region such as WestUS or West Europe.
 For regulatory reasons, services and storage cannot span regions.

 Using _types_, you can shape the data stored in the SDS.
-Types allow you to define what data is stored and make that data extensible.
+Types allow you to define what data is stored and to make that data extensible.
 See [What are types?](xref:WhatAreTypes) to learn more.

-For each type, you can store a _stream_, which is a series of events, where each event is an instance of the type.
+For each type, you can store a _stream_, which is a series of events with each event being an instance of the type.
 You can create and write data to streams using a REST API.
-See <streams> to learn more.
+See <link to streams> to learn more.